 Student advising

-Freshmen and continuing sophomore business students are assigned an adviser in University Academic Advising.
-All other business students are assigned an adviser in the Office of Undergraduate Studies to assist them in planning course work, becoming familiar with university services, interpreting university rules and procedures and clarifying career objectives.
+Freshmen students are assigned an adviser in University Academic Advising.
+All other business students are assigned an adviser in the Office of Academic Advising within the School of Business to assist them in planning course work, becoming familiar with university services, interpreting university rules and procedures and clarifying career objectives.
 Major maps are available to show students the various ways to prepare for graduation and a successful career in the student’s chosen field.
 Students are also strongly encouraged to consult with Career Services in the School of Business and faculty members in their major field of study to plan career paths.

 Double majors